rico345100/proc-repeat/readme.md

 - Added more methods for easy and intuitive code.
 - Now writing file format also supports text type.
 - You can now seperate stdout and stderr with seperate config option.
-- Also you can now select which output(stdout, stderr) want to "not included" in writing file.
+- You can now select which output(stdout, stderr) want to "not included" when writing file.
-- And some bug fixes.
+- Some bug fixes.

 ### 1.0.4
-- You don't have specify writePath when writeFile is true.
+- You don't have to specify writePath when writeFile is true.
 Default path is where you executed.
 - You can define schedule as JSON and can load it from JavaScript.
 This also will use for CLI command to execute schedules.
 (Not current version)
 - Every path like parameters are now based on where you executed.

 ## CPS and Event Handlers
-proc-repeat is designed for support two options to handling the processes: CPS and Event Handlers.
-*.begin() method accept the first parameter, the callback, which call after shell command is done.
+proc-repeat is designed for supports two options to handling the process: CPS and Event Handlers. begin() method which start the action accept the first parameter as function, callback, which call after shell command is done.

 ```javascript
 repeat('pwd').begin((err, stdout, stderr) => {